just-animate/just-animate/README.md

 - randomness and staggered timing through property resolvers
 - full animation control (reverse, pause, cancel, and seek)

+> When this project gets to 100 🌟s, I'm going to work on morphing SVGs,  [so ^ star it please](https://github.com/just-animate/just-animate/stargazers).

 ## Getting Started

 ### Setup from CDN